-Students will generate graphs of quadratic functions using a table of values; they will then determine the equation of its axis of symmetry.
+Students will generate graphs of quadratic functions using a table of values or with technology; they will determine the equation of its axis of symmetry.
 Students will observe that the axis of symmetry passes through the vertex and that this x-value is the x-coordinate of the vertex.
 Students will also observe that the y-coordinate of the vertex is the function's maximum or minimum value.